- Buy & Sell

 2) Field forestry: mechanized tree planting, mulching and grassing with community partners and landowners.

-3) Irrigation systems installation for HELPs new 24 km lines of treestooling beds
+3) Irrigation systems installation for HELPs new 24 km lines of trees tooling beds

 4) Harvest, condition and store genetic material for tree cloning; produce ideal soil; produce homemade non-toxic rooting hormone